Labor and Employment

 - U.S. District Court for the Northern District of Ohio

 - U.S. District Court for the Southern District of Ohio

 - Admitted to practice law only in the states listed above.

 Dan is a partner in the Vorys Columbus office and a member of the labor and employment group.
-He has significant experience with ERISA litigation, employment discrimination cases, wage and hour class actions and collective actions, the enforcement of non-competition agreements, collective bargaining, and traditional labor issues.
+He has significant experience with ERISA litigation, employment discrimination cases, wage and hour class actions and collective actions, collective bargaining, and traditional labor disputes.

 His notable experience includes: